Mexican burrowing toad: Distribution

-Rhinophrynus dorsalis occurs in the Lower Rio Grande Valley of south Texas, USA, ranging southward through the costal lowlands of the Gulf of Mexico and Caribbean Sea in eastern Mexico including much of the Yucatan Peninsula, into northern Guatemala, Belize, extreme northwest Honduras, and an isolated record from northeast Nicaragua.
+Rhinophrynus dorsalis occurs in the Lower Rio Grande Valley of south Texas, USA, ranging southward through the costal lowlands of the Gulf of Mexico and Caribbean Sea in eastern Mexico including much of the Yucatán Peninsula, into northern Guatemala, Belize, extreme northwest Honduras, and an isolated record from northeast Nicaragua.
 Another geographically isolated population occurs in the lowlands of the Pacific coast, from extreme southern Michoacán, Mexico, southward into coastal areas of Guatemala, El Salvador, Nicaragua, Honduras, and northwest Costa Rica.

+Evolutionary history

+The oldest fossil of the genus is Rhinophrynus canadensis known from the late Eocene of Saskatchewan, Canada.
+Other fossils are known from the Oligocene of Florida.

 Habitat

 Its natural habitats include forest, savanna, shrubland, grassland, and inland wetlands.
 It primarily inhabits lowland areas of tropical dry and moist forests.
 It is generally associated with areas which are seasonally flooded because it relies on temporary ponds for breeding.
 It usually remains underground in the dry season following the breeding period.
 Its eggs and larvae develop in temporary pools formed by heavy rains, and the adults remain in fairly small areas.